comptoolsres/comptoolsres.github.io/github_account.md

 ## What is GitHub.com

-{% include image.html file='github_logo.jpg' alt="github.com social coding logo" position="right" max-width=200 %}[GitHub.com](https://github.com) is a service that allows you to host git repositories (sets of files being tracked by git) on a publicly accessible website, further promoting collaboration, sharing, and code distribution.
+{% include image.html file='github_logo.jpg' alt="github.com social coding logo" position="right" max-width=200 %}[GitHub.com](https://github.com) is a commercial service that allows you to host git repositories (sets of files being tracked by git) on a publicly accessible website, further promoting collaboration, sharing, and code distribution.
 Many applications, data, and more are distributed via GitHub.com, and we will use GitHub.com to explore using git for version control and collaboration.
 Indeed, the page you are reading now is part of a GitHub repository!

 ## Register for your GitHub.com account

 * Go to [GitHub.com](https://github.com) and sign up for an account--please use your `@ufl.edu` email address when signing up, which will allow you to get an academic account.

      {% include note.html content="GitHub.com frequently updates their pricing model. **By using your UF email and registering for GitHub Education (see below), you will gain free access to GitHub Copilot**, an AI coding assistant.
 We will use this a fair bit in the course, so I encourage you to do this.<br><br>If you already have an account, but used a non-UF email, you can update your email [here](https://github.com/settings/emails)<br><br>
      Non-UF students can use whatever email is best for them" %}

  {% include tip.html content="You should **never** need to pay anything or enter any credit card information for anything in this course!" %}